Alex Verdugo Preview, Player Props: Red Sox vs. Yankees

 Alex Verdugo At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 31st, his on-base percentage ranks 58th, and he is 70th in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 30th, his on-base percentage ranks 59th, and he is 68th in the league in slugging.

+- In 68.0% of his 125 games this season, Verdugo has picked up at least one hit.
+He's also had 38 multi-hit games.

-- In 38 games this season (30.4%), Verdugo has picked up an RBI, and in 13 of those games (10.4%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In 30.4% of his games this season, Verdugo has had at least one RBI.
+He's picked up more than one in 10.4% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.